GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

-When building in a Docker, virtual machine, or on a remote build server, you will likely run into situations where the paths to the source files used during the build don’t match the paths on your own filesystem where the Chrome DevTools are running.
+When building in a Docker, virtual machine, or on a remote build server, you will likely run into situations where the paths to the source files used during the build don't match the paths on your own filesystem where the Chrome DevTools are running.
 In this case, files will show up in the **Sources** panel but fail to load.